Tony O'Shea

 Tony O'Shea (born 9 May 1961) is an English professional darts player.
 His squat figure has resulted in the nickname "Silverback".
-O'Shea has reached the finals of seven British Darts Organisation (BDO) major darts tournaments, but to date has never won one.
+O'Shea has reached the finals of seven British Darts Organisation (BDO) major darts tournaments, but never won one.
 He also acted as a regular commentator for televised BDO coverage.

 Darts career

 BDO

 In 2002, O'Shea made his debut at the BDO World Championship, narrowly losing to former Masters champion Colin Monk 3–2.
 O'Shea returned the following year and beat former champion Ted Hankey 3–2 in the first round, before once again being beaten by Monk 3–2 – this time in the deciding leg of the deciding set.
 Two years thereafter he reached the semi-finals after a winning streak defeating Gary Anderson, Gary Robson and Ted Hankey before he eventually went out against Mervyn King 5–1.
 Later that year he had his best chance to date of winning a major title, as he led King 5–3 in the final of the Winmau World Masters before King recovered to win 6–5.

 O'Shea managed to achieve a televised nine-dart finish against Adrian Lewis during the International Darts League on 9 May 2007 which made the tournament the first in darts history to witness two perfect legs.
 The occasion was made even sweeter as he was celebrating his 46th birthday.
 In the 2008 World Championship, O'Shea defeated Steve Farmer in the first round, but was defeated by Winmau World Masters champion Robert Thornton in the second round.

 O'Shea won the 2008 Welsh Masters, only his second tournament victory.
 In the 2009 BDO World Championship, O'Shea defeated Anderson in the quarter-finals, his best friend Darryl Fitton in the semi-final, but was once again second-best in a major final as he lost to Hankey 7–6.

 O'Shea entered the 2009 Winmau World Masters as the number one seed but despite 3–0 wins over Dave Prins and eighth seed Joey ten Berge, he lost in the semi-finals to defending champion Martin Adams who successfully retained his title.
 O'Shea then won the WDF World Cup men's singles title with victory over ten Berge in the final.